Viicos/jsonlogic/docs/source/usage/index.rst

 - :paramref:`~jsonlogic.core.Operator.from_expression.arguments`: The list of arguments for this operator.
   This can either be another :class:`~jsonlogic.core.Operator` or a :data:`~jsonlogic.typing.JSONLogicPrimitive`.

-Note that because this method is defined recursively, the retun type annotation is the union of :class:`~jsonlogic.core.Operator` and :data:`~jsonlogic.typing.JSONLogicPrimitive`.
-Using an :keyword:`assert` statement or :func:`~typing.cast` call might help your type checker.

 .. warning::

     Each operator is responsible for checking the provided arguments.
 For example, the ``GreaterThan`` operator